 Stick to normal routines

 As much as possible, stick to your normal routines.
 Your child may feel like their world has been turned upside down after losing someone, so sticking to their routines as much as possible will help them feel safe.
-Change is hard enough for children as it is, so helping them feel a sense of normality will help.

 Be aware children pick up on tension

 Your child may pick up on sadness and tension in yourself or others, which is something to be aware of.
 That doesn’t mean you should hide your emotions, but be aware they may mirror your behaviour (or the behaviour of others).
-Children of all ages may become unsettled or clingy and even babies can sense something is wrong so may cry more.
+Children of all ages may become unsettled or clingy and babies can sense something is wrong so may cry more.